 #6: Make Sure that the Deck of Your SUP has Ample Traction for Your Dog

 While inflatable paddle boards are a great choice for paddling with your dog, it’s ideal if your pup has some additional traction at the front of the board to stand on.
 While some boards have extended-length traction pads that are perfect for paddling with a pup, many are simply too short.
-If you find that your dog is in need of additional grip, purchase self-adhesive traction pads and place them at the nose of your board.
+If you find that your four-legged best friend is in need of additional grip, purchase self-adhesive traction pads and place them at the nose of your board.

 #7: Make Sure that Your Dog is Comfortable Being on Your Board Before Paddling Out

 Nothing will ruin a day on the water quicker than having a dog who is scared to death of paddling out.
-If your pup has never been on a stand up paddle board before, it’s easier and safer to train your dog first by allowing them to get familiar with it on dry land prior to getting in the water.
+If your pup has never been on a stand up paddle board before, it’s easier and safer to train your dog first by allowing them to get familiar with your SUP on dry land prior to getting in the water.
 Teach your dog to stand up on the nose of your board by laying treats there and give them plenty of positive encouragement!